kmskillings/breakout/journal.md

 topics, so I will heavily reference a "test project" I made.

 First comes the .qsf, which contains (most of?) the project settings.

+Next is the .sdc, which contains the timing constraints.
+Both the button input and output LED are unconstrained, so the only thing that needs to go in the .sdc is the clock.